yzwh2776/.NET/Math/Set/READ_ME.txt

 	Suppose we have a set Hello := {{H}, {E}, {L}, {L}, {O}}.
 	If we want to remove the set {E}, we can either remove an additional, 2 characters before the start, or 2 chars after the end of the set.

+Here's a wishlist for this project:

+	1) Write the complete notes to a text file.

+	2) Union set and intersections of sets.
+(Combinations and Permutations)

+	3) Quicken text output by pressing enter